30Msearchtime/altv-save-position-script/README.md

 ## Usage

-In the game, players can use the following commands:
+Players can use the following chat commands in the game:

-- Press `B` to save the current position.
+- Type `/savepos` in the chat to save the current position.
-- Press `N` to teleport back to the saved position.
+- Type `/loadpos` in the chat to teleport back to the saved position.

 ## Contributing